Anupriya1729/InterviewExperiences/BNY Mellon.md

 2. Coding question:
    <a href="https://leetcode.com/problems/palindromic-substrings">https://leetcode.com/problems/palindromic-substrings</a>
 3. SQL query --> Employee and department table is given you need to find the salary of employees in each department
-4. What is a Lambda?5.
-What is a virtual function?
+4. What is a Lambda?
+5. What is a virtual function?
 6. What is docker?
 What is cloud computing?
 (I didn't mention these in my resume)
 7. Do you know Java?
 I said I know the basics, so - What is the entry point of a code in Java?
 Tell the syntax?
 Why main is static?
 8. Tell about Switch & Hub.
 Which data structure is used in switches?